ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 - `file_changes` - files changed in every commit with the info about the change and statistics;
 - `line_changes` - every changed line in every changed file in every commit with full info about the line and the information about the previous change of this line.

-As of November 8th, 2022, each tsv is approximately the following size and number of rows:
+As of November 8th, 2022, each TSV is approximately the following size and number of rows:

 - `commits` - 7.8M - 266,051 rows
 - `file_changes` - 53M - 266,051 rows